Pelvic Floor Physical Therapy in Oakland, CA

 Your physical therapist is also happy to help you find a trusted psychotherapist.

-If you need ongoing support beyond three months, we offer hands on modalities at a reduced fee.
-You and your therapist can discuss flexible options that are best for you.
+If you need ongoing support beyond three months, we may offer hands-on modalities at a reduced fee.

 Is this your first pregnancy and are you afraid to give birth?